-- (a) When the Authority requires that a flight dispatcher, employed in conjunction with an approved method of control and supervision of flight operations, be licensed, that flight dispatcher shall be licensed in accordance with the provisions of CAR LIC. - (b) In accepting proof of qualifications other than the option of holding of a flight dispatcher licence, the Authority, in accordance with the approved method of control and supervision of flight operations, shall require that, as a minimum, such persons meet the requirements specified in CAR LIC for the flight dispatcher licence. - (c) A flight dispatcher in conjunction with a method of control and supervision of flight operations shall: - (1) assist the pilot-in-command in flight preparation and provide the relevant information; - (2) assist the pilot-in-command in preparing the operational and ATS flight plans, sign when applicable and file the ATS flight plan with the appropriate ATS unit; and - (3) furnish the pilot-in-command while in flight, by appropriate means, with information which may be necessary for the safe conduct of the flight. - (d) A flight dispatcher shall not be assigned to duty unless that person has: - (1) satisfactorily completed the operator-specific training course that addresses all the specific components of its approved method of control and supervision of flight operations; - (2) made, within the preceding 12 months, at least a one way qualification flight in the flight crew compartment of helicopter over any area for which that individual is authorised to exercise flight supervision.
-The flight should include landings at as many aerodromes as practicable;

-Note: For the purpose of the qualification flight, the flight dispatcher must be able to monitor the flight crew intercommunication system and radio communications, and be able to observe the actions of the flight crew.

-- (3) demonstrated to the operator a knowledge of: - (i) the contents of the operations manual; - (ii) the radio equipment in the helicopters used; and - (iii) the navigation equipment in the helicopters used; - (4) demonstrated to the operator a knowledge of the following details concerning operations for which the officer is responsible and areas in which that individual is authorised to exercise flight supervision: - (i) the seasonal meteorological conditions and the sources of meteorological information; - (ii) the effects of meteorological conditions on radio reception in the helicopters used;
+- (a) When the Authority requires that a flight dispatcher, employed in conjunction with an approved method of control and supervision of flight operations, be licensed, that flight dispatcher shall be licensed in accordance with the provisions of CAR LIC. - (b) In accepting proof of qualifications other than the option of holding of a flight dispatcher licence, the Authority, in accordance with the approved method of control and supervision of flight operations, shall require that, as a minimum, such persons meet the requirements specified in CAR LIC for the flight dispatcher licence. - (c) A flight dispatcher in conjunction with a method of control and supervision of flight operations shall: - (1) assist the pilot-in-command in flight preparation and provide the relevant information; - (2) assist the commander in preparing the operational flight plan, flight plan to be filed; - (3) when applicable, assist the commander in preparing the preliminary flight plan, and submit it to a unit designated by the appropriate ATS authority; - (4) sign when applicable and file the flight plan to a unit designated by the appropriate ATS authority; and - (3) furnish the pilot-in-command while in flight, by appropriate means, with information which may be necessary for the safe conduct of the flight. - (d) A flight dispatcher shall not be assigned to duty unless that person has: - (1) satisfactorily completed the operator-specific training course that addresses all the specific components of its approved method of control and supervision of flight operations; - (2) made, within the preceding 12 months, at least a one way qualification flight in the flight crew compartment of helicopter over any area for which that individual is authorised to exercise flight supervision.
+The flight should include landings at as many aerodromes as practicable; - Note: For the purpose of the qualification flight, the flight dispatcher must be able to monitor the flight crew intercommunication system and radio communications, and be able to observe the actions of the flight crew. - (3) demonstrated to the operator a knowledge of: - (i) the contents of the operations manual; - (ii) the radio equipment in the helicopters used; and - (iii) the navigation equipment in the helicopters used; - (4) demonstrated to the operator a knowledge of the following details concerning operations for which the officer is responsible and areas in which that individual is authorised to exercise flight supervision:

-- (iii) the peculiarities and limitations of each navigation system which is used by the operation; and - (iv) the helicopter loading instructions; - (5) demonstrated to the operator knowledge and skills related to human performance relevant to dispatch duties; and - (6) demonstrated to the operator the ability to perform the duties specified in OPS 3.195. - (7) maintained complete familiarization with all features of the operation which are pertinent to such duties, including knowledge and skills related to human performance. - (e) A flight dispatcher should not be assigned to duty after 12 consecutive months of absence from such duty, unless the provisions of paragraph (d) above are met.
+- (i) the seasonal meteorological conditions and the sources of meteorological information; - (ii) the effects of meteorological conditions on radio reception in the helicopters used; - (iii) the peculiarities and limitations of each navigation system which is used by the operation; and - (iv) the helicopter loading instructions; - (5) demonstrated to the operator knowledge and skills related to human performance relevant to dispatch duties; and - (6) demonstrated to the operator the ability to perform the duties specified in OPS 3.195. - (7) maintained complete familiarization with all features of the operation which are pertinent to such duties, including knowledge and skills related to human performance. - (e) A flight dispatcher should not be assigned to duty after 12 consecutive months of absence from such duty, unless the provisions of paragraph (d) above are met.